Does Graphic Design Require Coding?

 What Coding Languages do Graphic Designers Use?

 Graphic designers use Adobe Illustrator, Photoshop, InDesign, After Effects, etc., to design charts, graphs, and logos.
-As discussed previously, graphic designers should be proficient with CSS, HTML & Javascript when it comes to coding because these three programming languages are used to create most web content.
+As discussed previously, graphic designers should be proficient with CSS, HTML, & Javascript when it comes to coding because these three programming languages are used to create most web content.

 Skills required for Graphic Designers